sova-org/Sova/CONTRIBUTING.md

-# Contributing to Bubocore
+# Contributing to Sova

-Thank you for considering contributing to Bubocore!
+Thank you for considering contributing to Sova!
 We welcome contributions from everyone.
 Here are some guidelines to help you get started.

 ## How to Contribute